Abyanzhafran/candle/README.md

 # Candle

-This is a sample project demonstrating how to create a RESTful API using the Go programming language with the Gin web framework and GORM for database interactions.
+This is a project demonstrating RESTful API using the Go programming language with the Gin web framework and GORM for database interactions.

 ## Prerequisites